Uncertain, Texas: 2020 census

+2000 census

 At the 2000 census, there were 150 people, 77 households, and 49 families residing in the city.
 The population density was 294.1 PD/sqmi.
 There were 137 housing units at an average density of 268.7 /sqmi.
 The racial makeup of the city was 72.67% White, 26.67% African American and 0.67% (i.e. 1 person) Native American.
-At the 2020 census, there were 85 people; the racial makeup of the city in 2020 was predominantly white.

 Education

 The city of Uncertain is served by the Karnack Independent School District.

 Panola College is the assigned community college for the majority of Harrison County, Uncertain included, according to the Texas Education Code.